This post contains affiliate links. For more information, click here.

 Elie Wiesel’s Night is an account of shocking horror and how it can turn faith to despair.

-Mr. Wiesel calls himself “deeply observant”, even as a youth, and it shows in his descriptions:
+In his haunting memoir, Mr. Wiesel calls himself a “deeply observant” Jew, even as a youth, and it shows in his descriptions:

 Moishe the Beadle … stayed out of people’s way.
 His presence bothered no one.
 He had mastered the art of rendering himself insignificant, invisible.